 Are Life Insurance Dividends Taxable?

-This is taxable income if you have more money from your dividends than the total premium payments paid.
+This is taxable income if you have more money from your dividends than the total premium payments.
 In addition, if you leave your money with the insurance company, that interest earned will also be considered taxable.

 Provide Tax-Free Proceeds To Your Beneficiary

 So, is life insurance taxable?
-In most cases, no. However, tax laws are complex and ever-changing, so it’s important to get professional help when planning your estate.
-At our company, we have experts in life insurance and taxes who can help you understand how the two intersect.
-We also offer free quotes on life insurance policies, so please contact us if you have any questions or want more information.
+In most cases, no. However, tax laws are complex and ever-changing, so getting professional help is essential when planning your estate.
+Our company has life insurance and taxes experts who can help you understand how the two intersect.
+We also offer free quotes on life insurance policies, so please get in touch with us if you have any questions or want more information.
 Thank you for reading this guide, and we hope it has helped clarify some of the tax implications of life insurance payouts.

 Need Help Getting Life Insurance Coverage?